gravitational/teleport/rfd/XXXX-teleport-release-engineering.md

 > Bucket` are never actually read from anything.
 Release artifacts are served
 > from the `Release API Server`'s CloudFront-backed CDN.
 >
-> This bucket _may_ be required for build tracability, but could just as easily
+> This bucket _may_ be required for build traceability, but could just as easily
 > exist for legacy reasons (i.e. no-one wanted to delete it incase it broke
 > something).